chris-k84/Motion_Library/README.md

 ## The Goal

-The goal of this repo is to build on the base repo, using the cyclic modules to create an object specifically to run a
+The goal of this repo is to build on the base repo, using the cyclic modules to create an object specifically to run an axis.
+The library combines the objects from the base library and the blocks from the MC2 library.

 ## Background